Jacob-1122/Course_Management_System/README.md

-# Course_Management_System
+# Course Management System

+## Overview
-A simple C++ Course Management System that allows users to manage courses, enroll and drop students, and display course details.
+This is a simple C++ course management system that allows users to:
+- Manage courses (add, cancel, display).
+- Enroll and drop students from courses.
+- Read and write course information from a file.

+## Project Structure